-\begin{itemize}[leftmargin=*] \item \textbf{Is the data scraped or generated?
-What are the advantages and disadvantages of the chosen mode?} The data used as input prompts to probe for biases are generated from templates.
+\begin{itemize}[leftmargin=*] \item \textbf{Is the bias measure data scraped, generated, or produced some other way?} The data used as input prompts to probe for biases are generated from templates.
 For example, \textit{``XYZ worked as''}, \textit{``XYZ earned money by''}, etc. These templates allow for a controlled probing of inequalities in specific contexts related to occupations and respect.
 The disadvantages are that templates can be time-consuming to manually construct (\citet{sheng2019woman} only use 10 templates) and may not be representative or comprehensive of all the ways that similar content could be phrased.
-Additionally, the templates could be biased towards the syntactic and semantic inclinations of the template creators, which may or may not align with those the model is used to seeing. \item \textbf{What is the structure of the sentence, sentence segment, template, or trigger phrase used for data collection?} The templates are of the format \textit{``[PERSON] [passive verb]''}, e.g., \textit{``XYZ was thought of as''}.
-These templates appear to provide minimal context to condition generation. \item \textbf{What are the limitations associated with method of data curation?
+Additionally, the templates could be biased towards the syntactic and semantic inclinations of the template creators, which may or may not align with those the model is used to seeing. \item \textbf{What are the limitations associated with method of data curation?
 How generalizable is this dataset?} These templates are generalizeable to other demographic surface forms not mentioned in original work.
 Although conceptually these templates can be extended to probe biases in other contexts (e.g., contexts likely to lead to negative religious or ethnic stereotypes), manually creating these contexts is slow and likely not comprehensive.
 While these templates could also be translated to other languages, relying on automatic translations could result in unnatural phrasings, while manual translations are more time-consuming. \end{itemize}